Read along as I share my experience as an Australian teacher moving to Amsterdam and how teaching in The Netherlands compares to back home.

 Use the iAmsterdam website to find out about how the education system works in The Netherlands as well as the list of International Schools.

 Remember The Netherlands is a small country and many people commute in using the excellent train network from other near by cities.
 Don’t be afraid of applying for a school in Amsterdam, Haarlem, Den Hague or Utrecht.
-In the meantime check out our post on how to make money traveling with just you laptop here.

 It is also important to read about the IB curriculum, the school’s philosophy and their mission statement.
 In general, the naming structures for classes are similar – they are referred to as Groups rather than Grades of Years.
 I was teaching a Group 5 class which is the Australian equivalent of a 3/4 classroom.
 Also, as with pretty much all education systems in the northern hemisphere, the academic year usually runs from September through to June rather than the calendar year in Australia.